astronomer/astro-docs/cloud/stable/06_astronomer-certified/01_image-architecture.md

 The Python wheel and Docker image are functionally identical to open source Apache Airflow.
 Additionally, they both include performance and stability improvements, including critical bug fixes and security patches.

-The Astronomer Certified Docker image is built from the Python wheel and incorporates additional logic that make it easier for users to both get started and run Airflow at scale.
+The Astronomer Certified Docker image is built from the Python wheel and incorporates additional logic that makes it easier for users to both get started and run Airflow at scale.
 This includes:

-- A robust testing suite that covers end-to-end performance, functionality, upgrade, and performance benchmarking for certified environments.
+- A robust testing suite that covers performance benchmarking and end-to-end functionality and upgrade testing for certified environments.
 - A built-in directory of example DAGs that leverage Airflow's most powerful features.
 - A collection of pre-installed Airflow provider packages.
 - Full compatibility with the Astronomer Platform.